HudsonWu/linuxStudying/performance/network/iptables/principle.md

 1. Accept, allow the connection
 2. Drop, drop the connection, act like it never happened
-3. Reject, don't allow the connection, but send back an error
+3. Reject, dont allow the connection, but send back an error

 ## Allowing or Blocking Specific Connections